 Castile soap is a natural, vegetable-oil-based soap that has many, many uses.
 Surely you’ve come across Dr. Bronner’s famous “18-in-1” castile soap that boasts a multitude of uses, like washing your hands/face/body/hair, brushing your teeth, cleaning your dishes, washing your windows, scrubbing your bathroom and more.

-While I’m no expert in washing hair with castile soap, I’ve picked up quite a few tips along the way.
-If you’re an experienced castile washer and have your own tips to share, please do so in the comments!
+While I’m no expert in washing hair with castile soap, I’ve picked up quite a few tips along the way:

 Leave yourself some extra time.

-The process is actually super simple, but it does require a few extra minutes to get yourself prepped.
-I make my washing and rinsing concoctions just before getting into the shower, but you could prep in advance, too!
+The process is actually super simple, but it does require a few extra minutes of prep.
+I make my washing and rinsing concoctions just before getting into the shower, but you could make in advance, if that’s easier!
 Being organized is key, so store all of your materials in the same area if possible.

 Dilute, dilute, dilute.